gitfaq(7) — Linux manual page

 pushing data to a remote over HTTP or HTTPS.
 If the data is

-support for Git, will use chunked transfer encoding since it
+for Git, will use chunked transfer encoding since it isn’t

-isn’t known ahead of time what the size of the pushed data
+known ahead of time what the size of the pushed data will be.

-know that either the remote server or a proxy in the middle
+that either the remote server or a proxy in the middle doesn’t

-transfer encoding) or is known to be broken with chunked
+encoding) or is known to be broken with chunked data.
+This is

-data.
-This is often (erroneously) suggested as a solution for
+often (erroneously) suggested as a solution for generic push

-generic push problems, but since almost every server and
+problems, but since almost every server and proxy supports at

-proxy supports at least HTTP/1.1, raising this value usually
+least HTTP/1.1, raising this value usually doesn’t solve most

-doesn’t solve most push problems.
-A server or proxy that
+push problems.
+A server or proxy that didn’t correctly support

 Note that increasing this value will increase the memory used

-since the entire buffer is allocated regardless of whether or
+the entire buffer is allocated regardless of whether or not it

-not it is all used.
-Thus, it’s best to leave it at the
+is all used.
+Thus, it’s best to leave it at the default unless

 How do I configure a different editor?